-Gold Notes are issued for a particularly notable achievement or contribution in any aspect of school life, whether academic achievement in the classroom, contribution in extra-curricular activities or sport, positive behaviour around the school and so on.
+Gold Notes are issued for a particularly notable achievement or contribution in any aspect of school life which demonstrates a school value, whether academic achievement in the classroom, contribution in extra-curricular activities or sport, positive behaviour around the school and so on.
 They can be issued to all year-groups.
 Gold Notes are issued by the teacher in ISAMS and details are emailed to the pupil and their parents.
 Gold Notes go towards the overall House Competition.